shmg-org/umf-specification/README.md

 ### Errors

-The parser can throw errors based on it's custom formatting rules, but the following errors are required to thrown when the specified condition is met:
+The parser can throw errors based on its custom formatting rules, but the following errors are required to be thrown when the specified condition is met:

 - **Empty Media Name**: When the media name is empty or not found.
 - **Empty Header Name**: When the name of a header is empty.